MetaSolutionsAB/rowstore/README.md

 - `regexpqueries` (String) - Determines whether the query interface should allow regular expressions to match column values.
 Differentiates between `disabled` (no regexp support), `simple` (support for queries starting with `^`), and `full` (support for any regexp queries).
 - `maxetlprocesses` (Integer) - Maximum number of concurrently running ETL processes (each process takes up one thread).
 - `database` (parent object) - Configures the database connection.
+- `queryDatabase` (parent object) - Configures the database connection for read-only requests, e.g. if queries should be run against a read replica.
 - `loglevel` (String) - Determines the log level.
 Possible values: `DEBUG`, `INFO`, `WARN`, `ERROR`.
 Only relevant if run standalone; if run in a container (e.g. Tomcat) please refer to the container's logging configuration.
 - `querytimeout` (Integer) - Configures query timeout for dataset-queries in seconds.
 By default no query timeout is active (unless configured directly in the database).
 - `ratelimit` - Configures rate limitation.